01 of 04

 You're likely to see embroidery on the runway, in clothing departments at big box stores, and everywhere in between.
 Yes, you can buy those pieces of clothing, but you'll have more options and take more pride in the clothes you stitch yourself.

-Not only is this a good way to create your own version of a popular style, but it's also a great way to fix up some clothes that need some repair.
+Not only is this a good way to create your own version of a popular style, but it's also a great way to fix up some clothes that need a bit of repair.
 Embroider over a stain, cover areas that are looking extra worn or stitch over a patched hole.

 You might add something bold to make a statement on your own clothes or embroider fun characters for your kids.
 Whatever you choose, read on for tips, ideas, and technique basics for embroidering on denim.Continue to 2 of 4 below.